blinkinput/blinkinput-android/templatingAPI/templatingAPI.md

 So, let's start with the `CroIDOldTemplatingClassifier`.

-As every concrete templating classifier, it implements `TemplatingClassifier` interface, which requires to implement its `classify` method that is invoked while evaluating associated `TemplatingClass`.
+As every concrete templating classifier, it implements `TemplatingClassifier` interface, which requires implementing its `classify` method that is invoked while evaluating associated `TemplatingClass`.
 First, all processors within classification processor groups are executed.
 Then this method is invoked to determine whether non-classification processor groups should also be executed.
 If this method returns `false`, then non-classification processor groups will not be executed and evaluation will continue to next `TemplatingClass` within `TemplatingRecognizer`.

-As we are making classification decision based on the document number, which is returned by the `RegexParser` from the `ParserGroupProcessor` that is in the classification procesor group, our classifier must be able to retrieve parsed data from the document number parser.
-For that purpose, it keeps reference to the mentioned parser.
+As we are making the classification decision based on the document number, which is returned by the `RegexParser` from the `ParserGroupProcessor` that is in the classification processor group, our classifier must be able to retrieve parsed data from the document number parser.
+For that purpose, it keeps the reference to the mentioned parser.

 Also, because `TemplatingRecognizer` can be parcelized and run on the different activity from the one within it is created, classifier also implements `Parcelable` interface (`TemplatingClassifier` interface extends `Parcelable`).
 This is the most tricky part of the classifier implementation, it will be described later.
-For now it is important to notice that our classifier has some additional member variables for that purpose.
+For now, it is important to notice that our classifier has some additional member variables for that purpose.

 ```java
 private static final class CroIDOldTemplatingClassifier implements TemplatingClassifier {